mbierman/Firewalla-NextDNS-CLI-install/README.md

    Note you can set up different devices using different nextDNS configurations including VPN connections.
 For example, I have Apple TVs in a different nextDNS configration so I can tune them.
 Simply add a line like this:

    -config macaddress=nextdnsconfiguration ID \

+   There are more notes in the installation script about configuratoin choices you can make such as:
+   - different profiles for VPN connections
+   - different profiles per device (by mac address) e.g. an Apple TV might use a different profile than a desktop .
+   - different profiles per network segment (e.g. an IoT segment might be different from a trusted network)

 4. After editing, run the script